AlexeyNilov/pushup/doc/repo.md

 ## bot/
 Contains the main bot logic:
-- `simply.py`: A simple bot implementation for testing
 - `cody.py`: The main bot implementation with various commands and handlers
+- `command.py`: Command handlers for the bot
+- `conversation.py`: Conversation handlers for the bot
+- `message.py`: Message handlers for the bot
+- `utils.py`: Utility functions for the bot

 ### conf/
 Configuration files: